Kong/docs.konghq.com/app/contributing/style-guide.md

 - Do **NOT** use the command prompt marker ($) in code snippets.

 ### Inline code formatting
-- Enclose sample code with single backticks.
+- Enclose sample code with single backticks.<br/>
-  - For example: `sudo yum install /path/to/package.rpm`
+  For example: \`sudo yum install /path/to/package.rpm`

 ## Images
 - Add files to the corresponding product folder by navigating in the repo from **app > assets > images > docs**.